AtlasFramework/Atlas-Thing-Architecture/README.md

 [Check the "Tweet-Specifications" to view the components of the different messages Atlas thing can excahnge and communicate.](https://atlasframework.github.io/Atlas-Thing-Architecture/Tools/TweetSpecs.html)

-## Capture and visualize Atlas thing tweets-Specificaitons
+## Capture and visualize Atlas thing tweets
 [Use this tool to capture and visualize the different tweets announced and exchanged between Atlas things in your smart space.](https://atlasframework.github.io/Atlas-Thing-Architecture/Viewer/SpaceViewer.html)